idaho777/CS4392/README.md

 The prolog implementation performed a dumb BFS.

-Project 2 (Not listed) performed concurrent programming.
+Project 2 performed concurrent programming.
+- Algorithm changes were made to make them more optimized.
+(See Java)